tnevolin/openxcomextended-tftd-rework-evolution/README.md

 The main problem with damage modifier is that they are NOT VISIBLE to player nor they are satisfactory referenced in description.
 Besides, same effect can be achieved by modifying armor value directly.
 With the above in mind damage modifiers were changed like that.

 * All Gauss and Sonic damage modifier values are 1.0 for all creatures.
 These damages are most common and should be used as benchmark.
-* All damage modifier values are standardized to use 0.5 step for simplicity of description and to make effect noticeable to player.
+* All damage modifier values are standardized to use below values for simplicity of description and to make effect noticeable to player.
 * Armor values of top level creatures (toughest Lobstermen) are increased to compensate for Gauss/Sonic DM modification.

 | damage modifier | description |